Message to Parents and Guardians

 New Jersey’s statewide assessments are meant to be valuable tools for parents, educators, students, schools and districts.
 These assessments are designed to do the following:

-- Help districts identify persistent achievement gaps so they can identify strategies and allocate resources appropriately; and
+Help districts identify persistent achievement gaps so they can identify strategies and allocate resources appropriately;

-The PARCC assessments measure how well New Jersey students are progressing toward attainment of the New Jersey Student Learning Standards in the areas of English Language Arts/Literacy and Mathematics.
-PARCC assessments measure higher learning expectations for students and focus more on the application of knowledge of concepts and skills over memorizing facts than previous assessments.
-Thus, the PARCC assessments are designed to be a more accurate measure of whether students are on track in their preparation for college and careers.
+The NJSLA - ELA & Math Assessments measure how well New Jersey students are progressing toward attainment of the New Jersey Student Learning Standards in the areas of English Language Arts/Literacy and Mathematics.
+NJSLA - ELA & Math Assessments measure higher learning expectations for students and focus more on the application of knowledge of concepts and skills over memorizing facts than previous assessments.
+Thus, the NJSLA - ELA & Math Assessments are designed to be a more accurate measure of whether students are on track in their preparation for college and careers.

 ACCESS for ELLs English language proficiency assessment is administered to Kindergarten through 12th grade students who have been identified as English language learners (ELLs).